 On the plus side:

-On the downside, it is impossible not to have an environmental impact when you make dog food and the best one can hope for is to keep it to an absolute minimum and look for ways to reduce it all the time.
+On the downside, it is impossible not to have an environmental impact when you make dog food.
+However, we are committed to keep the impact to a minimum and to further reducing it any way we can.

 How we approach sustainability

-Jonathan (our founder) is a trustee of the Rainforest Trust and before that served on the board of the World Land Trust for 20 years.
+Jonathan (our founder) is a trustee of the Rainforest Trust and before that served on the board of the World Land Trust for 20 years, which certainly helps us when making policy decisions.

 Our customers also frequently make great suggestions.